modware-org/docs/README.md

     Standardisation -> Modularisation -> Automation

-it"s a Continuous Improvement, never end story.
+it's a Continuous Improvement, never end development.

 ## Why API Foundation?

 API Foundation Service has been developed as a best practice to integration capability of software, to give end customers the best product and service!

-+ What You are doing for an environment?
++ What are You doing for Yours environment?

 ### Alternative way